-- Put human eyes, ears, and voice on the scene immediately and in real-time
+- Put human eyes, ears, and voices on the scene immediately.

-That’s the solution that would take take the total response time from minutes to seconds.
-That’s the solution that police would design for themselves and their communities.
-That’s the solution that prevents and deters a crime instead of just detecting one.
+Such a solution takes the total response time from minutes to seconds.
+It’s the solution that the police would design themselves.
+And it’s the solution that prevents crimes instead of just detecting them.

-A home security system is better than no home security system, but without real-time human verification and engagement, it’s a false sense of security at best.
-Deep Sentinel involvement means real-time steps to engage, deter, and alert police as the situation is unfolding beyond the front door.
-In 30 seconds or less.
+Any home security system is better than no home security system.
+But without real-time human verification and engagement, it’s a false sense of security at best.
+Deep Sentinel takes real-time steps to deter criminals and alert police as the situation unfolds beyond the front door.
+All in 30 seconds or less.

-When it comes to selecting your next security solution, count every second.
+When selecting your next security solution, count every second.